 So there are a lot of different ways that Dan can find what he’s looking for on this page.
 He can look at business listings on this tab.
 He can look at individual providers under this tab.
 He’s got all these different tools up here.
 All these different tools over here.
 All these different ways that make it easy for him to narrow down his search.

-I’m not gonna go through all of the them now, mainly for the sake of time.
+I’m not gonna go through all of them now, mainly for the sake of time.
 Plus, we’ve got some really nice improvements coming to this page.
 I don’t have anything I can show you specifically right now, but just know that you can expect to see a fresh, clean redesign that will make it easier to navigate around.
-It’s gonna be lightening fast so these results load much faster.
+It’s gonna be lightning-fast so these results load much faster.
 It’s gonna be mobile friendlier so it’ll look and work really well on a phone.
 Plus, we’ve got a new deals section that we’re gonna be adding to this page that will= be an expansion on the homepage deals I showed you earlier.

 Be on the lookout for those.
 We’ll certainly let you know when they’re live, but in the meantime, you are more than welcome to come check out how these pages work for yourself.